samleybrize/node-extended-require/README.md

 Discards all include path sets.

-### require(id, fallbackToBuiltin)
+### require(path, [fallbackToBuiltin])

 Requires a module using defined include path sets.

-The `id` arg is the path to the module to be loaded and can be absolute or relative to one of include paths.
+The `path` arg is the path to the module to be loaded and can be absolute or relative to one of include paths.
+An include path set id can be specified as an array, on the form `[id, path]`.
+In that case, only the include path set referenced by this identifier will be used, and no check of the include path set root directory will be performed.

-The `fallbackToBuiltin` arg indicates if the `id` arg has to be passed to the builtin `require()` function in case no include path set satisfies required `id`.
+The `fallbackToBuiltin` arg indicates if the `path` arg has to be passed to the builtin `require()` function in case no include path set satisfies required `path`.
 Defaults to true.
+If an include path set id is specified, `fallbackToBuiltin` is always false.

 ## Author